deeperj/dillinger/Thesis.md

 CTC avoids this problem by allowing the network to make label predictions at any point in the input sequence, so long as the overall sequence of labels is correct.
 This removes the need for pre-segmented data, since the alignment of the labels with the input is no longer important.
 Moreover, CTC directly outputs the probabilities of the complete label sequences, which means that no external post-processing is required to use the network as a temporal classifier.

-For a sequence labelling task where the labels are drawn from an alphabet $A$, CTC consists of a softmax output layer, our `layer_6`,  with one more unit than there are labels in `A`.
+For a sequence labelling task where the labels are drawn from an alphabet $$A$$, CTC consists of a softmax output layer, our `layer_6`,  with one more unit than there are labels in `A`.
 The activations of the first `|A|` units are the probabilities of outputting the corresponding labels at particular times, given the input sequence and the network weights.
 The activation of the extra unit gives the probability of outputting a $blank$, or no label.
 The complete sequence of network outputs is then used to define a distribution over all possible label sequences of length up to that of the input sequence.

 Defining the extended alphabet $$A' = A \cup \{blank\}$$, the activation $$y_{t,p}$$ of network output $$p$$ at time $$t$$ is interpreted as the probability that the network will output element $$p$$ of $$A'$$ at time $$t$$, given the length $$T$$ input sequence $$x$$.
 Let $$A'^T$$ denote the set of length $$T$$ sequences over $$A'$$.
 Then, if we assume the output probabilities at each timestep to be independent of those at other timesteps (or rather, conditionally independent given $$x$$), we get the following conditional distribution over $$\pi \in A'^T$$:
 \begin{equation}